Recognizing the problem is the first step in fixing your credit.

 Let’s discuss first the common reasons why a person gets into debt:

 - You obtained costly secured loans.
-Did you purchase a house you cannot comfortably afford or equipment loans, and other types of loans secured by assets or capital?
-A mortgage and other secured transactions are debt agreements where the lender takes a security interest in your assets or the capital itself.
+Did you purchase a house you cannot comfortably afford?
+A mortgage and other secured transactions are debt agreements where the lender takes a security interest in your assets or the capital.

 - You have a car loan.
 Unlike mortgages, a car loan is expensive because when the bank holds title to the vehicle, there is a substantial risk that the car may be stolen or damaged in a crash and thus the lender may not be able to recover the value of the car loan.

 - You bought furniture or other tangible durable goods through a financed purchase transaction.
-Did you buy your living-room furniture, computer, kitchen appliances and other durable goods through financing and made them as security – assets?
+Did you buy your living-room furniture, computer, kitchen appliances and other durable goods through finance.
 If so, you are most likely to pay for a higher interest rate because there is substantial risk that these assets may not be recoverable by the lender.
 Further, the secured-durable goods may lose their substantial value.
 Thus, the lender may charge you an intermediate interest rate in the loan amount.

 - You have high-interest unsecured loans such as credit cards, personal loans and quick loans.
 They usually bear high interest rate costs because they do not have specified security assets behind the borrowed amount.

 - You obtained Payday loans.
 They are known for having extremely high interest costs.
-Every so often, the interest goes at 100% or higher, as lenders presume you are nearing default and you don’t have access to any other loan.
-Payday loans are designed to collect the principal value of the loan as part of the interest rate charges, because of the presumption that you are nearing bankruptcy and they will never be able to recover the full amount of the loan.
+Every so often, the interest goes at 100% or higher.
+Lenders presume you are nearing default and you don’t have access to any other loan.
+Payday loans are designed to collect the principal value of the loan as part of the interest rate charges.
+This is due to the presumption that you are nearing bankruptcy and they will never be able to recover the full amount of the loan.

 Now, let’s get into the technicalities of a poor credit score…